Another economic stimulus rail project completed

-Another key milestone in the modernisation of the East West rail corridor has been reached with the completion of work on a new passing loop at Coondambo between Adelaide and Kalgoorlie.
+Another key milestone in the modernisation of the East West rail corridor has been reached with a newly built passing loop becoming operational from today.

-Part of the Rudd Labor Government’s Economic Stimulus Plan, each project involved the construction of a new 1,850 metre passing loop and turnouts as well as the laying of new concrete sleepers, track, signalling and mainline turnouts.
+Part of the Rudd Labor Government’s Economic Stimulus Plan, the $4.5 million project constructed a new 1,850 metre passing loop and two turnouts east of the township of Cook – a task that required the laying of 3,000 new concrete sleepers and four kilometres of new track.

-Federal Infrastructure and Transport Minister Anthony Albanese said the Australian Rail Track Corporation (ARTC) received $23 million to build four new passing loops as well as extend an existing loop on the line between Adelaide and Kalgoorlie – infrastructure able to cater for much longer trains of up to 1,800 metres (see attached map).
+Federal Infrastructure and Transport Minister Anthony Albanese said the Australian Rail Track Corporation (ARTC) received $23 million to build four new passing loops and extend an existing loop on the line between Adelaide and Kalgoorlie – infrastructure able to cater for much longer trains of up to 1,500 metres (see attached map).

-“As well as supporting jobs and businesses during the global recession, our Economic Stimulus Plan has been building the modern rail infrastructure vital to Australia’s long term productivity and prosperity.
+“As well as supporting jobs and businesses during last year’s global recession, our Economic Stimulus Plan has been building the modern rail infrastructure vital to Australia’s long term productivity and prosperity.